nOkuda/dummy-tess-api/mkdocs-site/docs/endpoints/stopwords-lists.md

 |`"name"`|A string representing the name of the stopwords lists.|
 |`"stopwords"`|An array of strings, where each string is a stopword.|

 If the value given to `"name"` is already used in Tesserae's database for a stopwords list, the request will fail.
-Consider a DELETE followed by a POST if you wish to change the list associated with a given list name.
+Consider a [DELETE at `/stopwords/lists/<name>/`](stopwords-lists-name.md#delete) followed by a POST at `/stopwords/lists/` if you wish to change the list associated with a given list name.

 ### Response